ninahonyango/Packet-Capture-Analysis/README.md

 -----

-#### 3.4.2 📤 Login to FTP and upload payload to the target Metaspoitable 2
+#### 3.4.2 📤 Login to FTP and upload payload to the target Metasploitable2

-The secret.txt file was uploaded to the target machine (Metasploitable 2) to simulate a payload drop.
+The secret.txt file was uploaded to the target machine (Metasploitable2) to simulate a payload drop.
 This was done using FTP as we also know the credentials from the brute-force successful attack.

 To connect to FTP on Metaspoiltable, the following command was executed: